 Prerequisite: Graduate standing in Journalism or related field or permission of instructor.
 Other prerequisites may be listed with the specific course.
 LEC.

 JOUR 720.
 Military and the Media.
 3 Hours.

 This uniquely structured class enrolls up to 16 advanced Kansas University students and 16 U.S. Army majors from Fort Leavenworth's Command and General Staff College (CGSC).
 Class goals are to increase the understanding by the military and the media of each other's functions and roles in a democracy.
 Kansas University and CGSC students work collaboratively on assignments leading to a multimedia project.
 The course is taught at Lawrence and at Fort Leavenworth and requires some extended class periods.
 Contact the instructor for more information.
 Prerequisite: Graduate standing in Journalism or related field or permission of instructor.
 LEC.

 A comprehensive review of the theoretical and philosophical underpinnings of media research and practices.
 This seminar offers a range of perspectives and covers various interpretative, cultural, and critical approaches to understanding mass communication in various contexts.
 Each student drafts a literature review about a topic of the student's choice.
 LEC.

 An introduction to methodological approaches to the study of media.
 Qualitative and quantitative methodologies are reviewed.
 The class emphasis is on learning appropriate research tools to scientifically learn about messages, media, and audiences.
 Each student devises a research project during the course.
-Prerequisite: JOUR 801 or concurrent enrollment in JOUR 801.
+Prerequisite: JOUR 801.
 LEC.

 Covers the activities, functions, and operations of both traditional mass media and new media.
 The course provides a combination of historical context, current events, and a future perspective.
 Topics include the business and economics of the media, the role of the media, and rights and responsibilities.
 Prerequisite: JOUR 802.
 LEC.